sseanik/python-cheatsheet-1531/README.md

 ### Dictionary Functions

-There are several dictionary functions help to extract specific data from a dictionary or manipulate it.
+There are several dictionary functions that help to extract specific data from a dictionary or even manipulate it.

 **Extracting elements from a dictionary**
 ```python